Center SupervisorLocation: Portland - Parry Center for Children

 - Skills: Must demonstrate strong computer literacy and proficiency in word processing and data base programs.
 Strong interpersonal skills and capacity for open/direct communication.

 For physical demands of position, including vision, hearing, repetitive motion and environment, please contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

 Consideration of applicants will begin as soon as 12/17. and may close without notice.

 INTERNAL APPLICANTS ARE ENCOURAGED TO SUBMIT A COVER LETTER AND RESUME TO THE HR DEPARTMENT FOR CONSIDERATION.

 If you need accommodation to review the information and/or complete the application process, please contact the Human Resources Department.

 Trillium Family Services is a drug free workplace.
-All final applicants will be subject to a criminal record identification check pursuant to ORS 181.536.727.537 and agency policy.
+All final applicants will be subject to a criminal record identification check pursuant to OARS 181.536.727.537 and agency policy.
 We are an Equal Opportunity Employer and Service Provider and support a culturally linguistically diverse governance, leadership and workforce.